MEET THE TEAM

 Laura has developed a number of workshops – including a range of Communication & Conflict Management workshops, which could be mixed and matched to suit the clients need.
 She also developed a Conflict Coaching workshop, Transforming Family Conflict Workshop and many other short 1 – 2 hour workshops developing specific areas of mediation practice.

 In addition to her work above she has a number of voluntary positions.
 She has been actively involved with the North West Mediation Network since it’s commencement in 2011 and now co-ordinates all the network days, with the contribution of it's members to the content of each event.
 More recently she was appointed as a Non Executive Director to the board of Direct Mediation Services, she is also a board member of the Midlands Mediation Network and was appointed as a Director to the Board of the College of Mediators in October 2015.

-Julie Farrell - College of Mediators Approved Mediator, Civil Mediation Council Registered Mediator, Conflict Coach, Restorative Justice Facilitator, Professional Practice Consultant & Trainer
+Julie Farrell - College of Mediators Approved Mediator, Civil Mediation Council Registered Mediator, SEND Accredited Mediator, Conflict Coach, Restorative Justice Facilitator, Professional Practice Consultant & Trainer

 Over the past twelve years Julie has worked on hundreds of cases and has mediated and facilitated a wide range of disputes; from homelessness, neighbour, family and workplace through to civil & commercial, special educational needs, community conferences and restorative justice.